gauravkrp/ai-content-scanner/PUBLISHING.md

 ## 5. Privacy practices

-The Chrome Web Store requires you to declare data handling practices.
+The Chrome Web Store requires you to declare data handling practices and provide **justifications** for each permission and for remote code/scripting on the **Privacy practices** tab.

+**Full copy-paste text for every required field** (activeTab, host permission, remote code, scripting, storage, single purpose, certification) is in **[PRIVACY_JUSTIFICATIONS.md](PRIVACY_JUSTIFICATIONS.md)**.
+Use that file when filling the Privacy practices tab; Save Draft when done.

-### Permission justifications
+### Permission justifications (quick reference)

 | Permission | Justification |
 |---|---|